 Below I will go over the main items ultralight backpackers use when hammocking and some specific product suggestions to help you build your own ultralight thru-hike hammock kit as pack weight reigns supreme in thru-hikes.

-Reasons Why an Ultralight Hammock Is Important on a Thru-Hike
+Reasons Why an Ultralight Hammock Kit is Essential on a Thru-Hike

 Personally, I feel a hammock trumps a tent any day of the year, I know many will argue on this but the fact is sleeping off the ground leads to a much better quality of sleep and this becomes key on long hikes for body recovery and rest.

 While shelter with a tent provides you walls and surrounding protection, it is much more limited in useable space and you are still subject to the ground, which can often be less than ideal.

 Think of all the rocks, roots, and other ground disturbances which are well known to pop a sleeping pad in an instant.